levoxtrip/PKB/docs/topics/strive.md

 [Deadlines](../Tools/Deadlines.md)

 ## Discipline
+If you are not disciplined in the little things, you won’t be disciplined in the big things.”

 The journey of self discipline for self discovery
 ## Effort
 Learning to access internal reward system from doing hard things and effort - you have to tell yourself this effort is great/pleasurable.